js-advancers/learning-javascript-together/README.md

 ### Goals and Benefits of learning groups

-5. Do you have goals as a group?
+5. Do you have goals as a group? `simmilar to 6` `maybe doing two rounds`

     - Both - individual goals:
     - Enable everyone of us to reach or personal goals